jeremyfix/deeplearning-lectures/Webpage/01-pytorch-segmentation.md

 ## Inference

 As training can take a long time, you are provided with a pretrained UNet.
+This model has been pretrained on areas 1, 2, 3, 4 and 6.
+Therefore the areas 5a and 5b were excluded from training to be considered for testing only.
+You can download the pretrained model from **TODO! !!!!!!**

+The main script allows for testing on either a single image or whole areas.

+**Question** ...

 TODO: provide a pretrained network on the whole dataset